sureshtumu/retirement-corpus-calculator/README.md

 ## 2. Quick start

 Open the file.
-The defaults describe someone starting at 25 on ₹1,00,000/month: 6% compound inflation, 6% salary growth, 10% accumulation return, retirement at 60 with 75% of final-salary lifestyle to age 90, corpus parked 100% in FD at 7%, and ₹5,00,000 already in hand.
-This opens ON TRACK at ~118% funded — but watch the Monte Carlo chip: only ~58% of simulated lives survive, the tool's first honest lesson.
+The defaults describe someone starting at 25 on ₹1,00,000/month: 7% compound inflation, 6% salary growth, 10% accumulation return, retirement at 60 with 75% of final-salary lifestyle to age 90, the corpus split across annuity 30% @6.5%, FD/liquid 35% @7% and equity 35% @12% with 3 years of expenses kept as cash cover, and ₹5,00,000 already in hand.
+This opens ON TRACK at ~140% funded, with ~68% of simulated lives surviving in the Monte Carlo panel.

 Five things to try first:
 - **Starting age** 22 vs 30 — three years either side is a sea change (142% vs 85% funded; the late starter runs dry at 84).
 - **House Loan EMI year-slider** 30 → 20 — the freed EMI auto-invests and the corpus jumps by over a crore, live.
-- **Corpus buckets** — move a third into annuity and a third into equity and watch the magic number fall.
+- **Corpus buckets** — slide FD to 100% (no annuity, no equity) and watch the magic number climb from ₹9.0 Cr to ₹12.0 Cr, and Monte Carlo survival fall from 68% to 46%.
+- **Cash cover** 0 → 7 years — safety has a price: more years parked in FD raises the magic number from ₹8.4 Cr to ₹10.1 Cr.
 - **Healthcare inflation** at 12% — the India-specific warning, quantified.
 - **Salary growth** at 10% — earning more doesn't save a plan whose lifestyle rides the salary.